Formerly a privilege of certified investors, the real estate crowdfunding niche now is open for non-accredited backers.

 There are different options to present the customers’ reviews: a separate Testimonials section, awards and praises, use cases on investments for non accredited investors with clients’ feedback.

 No matter what option you will choose, the information should be presented in a storytelling manner.

 Ask your loyal customers to share the background, challenges, and successful outcomes of your collaboration.

 How to start a crowdfunding platform for non-accredited investors

 1. Define a target market

 There is a wrong opinion that your intended customers are anyone wanting your services.
-This definition of a target group is very broad and has very little to do with the precise portrait of your customers.
+This definition of a target group is extensive and has very little to do with the precise portrait of your customers.
 To understand who may be interested in your platform, take these steps:

-- Identify business features which may attract investors to your platform.
+- Identify business features that may attract investors to your platform.